-83. In applying the 183-day test, it does not matter whether your presence in Australia is continuous or intermittent; rather, the total number of days in Australia are added together.45

-84. The 183 days applies in relation to an income year (that is, 1 July to 30 June), not a calendar year.
+- 86. In applying the 183-day test, it does not matter whether your presence in Australia is continuous or intermittent; rather, the total number of days in Australia are added together.
+For administrative ease, presence in Australia for part of a day counts as a whole day. - 87.
+The 183 days applies in relation to an income year (that is, 1 July to 30 June), not a calendar year.